Personal & Culinary Services

 |Hispanic or Latino||140|

-Students from other countries are interested in Personal & Culinary Services, too.
+Personal & Culinary Services appeals to people across the globe.
 About 4.7% of those with this major are international students.

 How Much Do Personal & Culinary Services Majors Make?